afazelinia/click-the-fox/README.md

 ## What's the game?

-As the name suggests, it is a game in that selecting fox images have a positive point and others have a negative points.
-The images randomly change after every correct selection.
-The **goal** is to maximize your score by not selecting the other animals like cats and dogs in 30 seconds.
-The game shows the scoreboard finally.
+This is a game based on selecting fox images which means that if you select a fox in 30 seconds in each random series of images you will get a positive point and choosing others leads to a negative point.
+The images will change randomly after each correct selection.
+The **goal** is to maximize your score by not selecting other animals like cats or dogs.
+In the final, The game shows the scoreboard.

 :point_right: **Play it [here](https://afazelinia.github.io/click-the-fox/)**